In this article you’re going to learn:

 The #1 reason why people are overweight

-A powerful test to see whether you’re emotionally or physically hungry
+A powerful test to determine if you’re emotionally or physically hungry

-Why focusing only on tactics when it comes to weight loss is as useless as a screen door on a submarine
+Why focusing only on tactics (aka what to eat) when it comes to weight loss is foolish

 Three powerful questions to ask yourself if you’re about to emotionally eat